Skip to Content

 Theft is defined as the act of taking something without authorization from the person or entity (such as a business) who owns the item in question, and it is usually categorized by the value of what was stolen.
 In the state of California, if the value of the property stolen is over $950, it is considered grand theft and can result in serious charges.
 If it is under $950, then it is considered petty theft, which holds much less severe consequences, such as fines.
 Though there are some things, like cars or certain animals, that are considered grand theft automatically.

 Someone charged with fraud, on the other hand, has to have either committed some sort of act where they received benefits that they did not deserve, impersonated another individual in order to steal money/information, or caused loss or harm to another individual by intentionally misleading them.
-Fraud is usually motivated by financial aspects but, in some cases, can be a federal crime.
+Fraud is usually motivated by financial aspects but, in some cases, can be a federal offense.

 That’s why having a defense attorney you can trust to represent you through a theft or fraud case is so important, as the consequences could be serious.

-Homicide / Murder
+Homicide & Murder

 Being charged with homicide or murder can result in serious charges, and wrongful accusations of homicide or murder can massively impact an individual’s life.
 The state of California has different “levels” of murder that guide the prosecution in decisions such as sentencing.
 The different levels of murder in California range from: